Toy Story 4: Plot

-Nine years later, after a college-bound Andy has donated his toys to Bonnie, Woody struggles to adapt as the toys in Bonnie's room already have a leader: Dolly.
-Bonnie also shows little interest in playing with him.
-Woody still remains convinced Bonnie must need him, and sneaks into her backpack the day of her kindergarten orientation.
-When another child steals Bonnie's art supplies, Woody gathers objects from the trash and leaves them on Bonnie's table.
-Bonnie creates a doll from a spork and some other odds and ends, naming him Forky.
-Forky comes to life, but suffers an existential crisis, seeing himself as a disposable utensil, not a toy.
-As Forky quickly becomes Bonnie's new favorite toy, Woody repeatedly has to stop him from throwing himself away.
+In the present day, after a college-bound Andy has donated his toys to Bonnie, Woody struggles to adapt as Bonnie shows little interest in playing with him and her toys already have a leader.
+Bonnie is quite nervous about starting kindergarten, so Woody sneaks into her backpack as moral support.
+When she creates a spork at her kindergarten orientation, it comes to life as Forky.
+Forky suffers an existential crisis, seeing himself as trash, not a toy.
+As Forky quickly becomes Bonnie's favorite toy, Woody tries to stop Forky from throwing himself away.

-When Bonnie's family goes on a road trip, Forky jumps out the window of the moving RV.
-Woody does the same, despite Buzz Lightyear's protests.
-As they walk to the RV park, Woody finally convinces Forky that his place is with Bonnie, which Forky overcomes his existential crisis.
-As they pass an antique store's window, Woody recognizes Bo Peep's lamp, and detours inside to find her.
-They encounter a talking doll named Gabby Gabby and her ventriloquist dummy friends, who immediately try to take Woody's voice box to replace Gabby's broken one.
-Woody escapes the store, though Forky does not.
-At a playground, Woody reunites with Bo Peep and her sheep, who have deliberately become "Lost Toys", free from any owners and able to do as they please, along with their new friend, a miniature police officer toy named Giggles McDimples with a skunk-like vehicle called the Skunkmobile.
+When Bonnie's family goes on a road trip, Forky jumps out of the window of the RV, and Woody goes after him.
+As they walk to the park, Woody convinces Forky that his place is with Bonnie, and Forky overcomes his existential crisis.
+As they pass an antique store, he recognizes Bo Peep's lamp in the window, and detours inside to find her.
+They encounter a talking doll named Gabby Gabby and her ventriloquist dummy friends, who try to take Woody's voicebox to replace Gabby's broken one.
+Woody escapes, though Forky becomes Gabby's prisoner.
+At a playground nearby, Woody reunites with Bo and her sheep, who have become "lost toys", free from owners and able to do as they please, along with their new friend Giggle McDimples.
 They agree to help Woody rescue Forky.